zama-ai/fhevm-tfhe-cli/README.md

 This tool could be used locally or through a docker image.

-**WARNING: The CLI tool is limited to 8 bits for now until the next version of tfhe-rs which will guarantee a fixed key size independent of the input size (in bits).**
+**WARNING: The CLI tool is limited is allowing by default operation on 8,16 and 32 bits.**

 ## Using the published image (easiest way)